-Warwick School encourages students to have curiosity about the world around them and this is pivotal within psychology.
+Warwick School encourages boys to have curiosity about the world around them and this is pivotal within the study of Psychology.
 We are discovering the relationship between the mind and behaviour.
-We are exploring our world from different approaches, such as cognitive, developmental and social psychology.
+We are exploring our world from different approaches, such as cognitive, biological and social.

-The main topics that are covered in the first year are: memory, attachment, social influence, biopsychology and psychopathology, such as depression, OCD and phobias.
-There is also a focus on research methods, which is embedded throughout each topic.
-Students will understand the importance of Psychology and how it can benefit society, for example gaining an insight into obedience to an authority figure and how this can prevent horrific historical events, such as the Holocaust, from happening again.
+The main topics that are covered in the first year are: memory, attachment, social influence, biopsychology and psychopathology.
+There is also a focus on research methods, where the boys will design and conduct their own psychological studies.
+We will discuss the importance of Psychology and how it can benefit society, for example gaining an insight into obedience to an authority figure and how this can explain horrific historical events, such as the Holocaust.